ksseverson57/campy/README.md

 ```
 campy-acquire --help
 ```
+- If using Python serial triggering, upload Arduino .iso file (in campy/triggers folder) to open serial COM.
 - To start your recording:
 ```
 campy-acquire ./configs/config.yaml
 ```
+- If using external camera triggers, campy will wait until triggers start.
 - Press Ctrl^C to end recording before allotted recording time.
 - Three files, "frametimes.mat", "frametimes.npy", and "metadata.csv", will be saved along with the video file in each camera folder containing timestamps, frame numbers, and other recording metadata.